qbic-pipelines/rnadeseq/docs/usage.md

 ### `--gtf`

-GTF file to be used for DESeq if input is rsem or salmon, not necessary for rawcounts.
+GTF file to be used for DESeq if input is rsem or salmon, not necessary for featurecounts.

 ### `--organism`